 Boracay Travel Guide: The Island Jewel

-Visiting Boracay is a must if you are backpacking the Philippines!
+You must visit Boracay if you’re backpacking the Philippines!
 It is the most widely known and perhaps premier destination (although I would disagree) in the Philippines.
 Regularly ranked as one of the best beaches in the world, Boracay is a beach bum’s dream.

 Located 2km off the northwest tip of Panay Island in the Visayas, Boracay is a picture postcard beach destination.
-However, that is if you stay within the confines and essentially bubble of White beach.
+However, that is if you stay within the confines and essentially, the bubble of White beach.

 Away from the commercialised beach front, it is the same as the rest of the Philippines, with the slums and poor houses next to hotels and resorts.
 A juxtaposition of rich and poor, emphasising the gaps in wealth between the locals of Boracay and the tourists.

 This is not to detract from Boracay as it is a great destination, but it is easy to stay within White beach and forget that there are bustling streets behind the serene beach.

 The first thing to know is that there is no Boracay airport.
 You’ll fly into. one of two airports to get to the island.